kratss/ship-breaker/README.md

 **Note:**
 The value of `self.name` will be taken from the dictionary entry used to create the ComponentGroup objects in this example.
 For a ComponentGroup pipes, a series of Component objects  with self.name pipe0 pipe1 pipe2... will be created

+### Compiling Documentation

+To update the docs after modifying or adding docstrings, run `compile-docs.bash` and pydoctor will write the updated docs to the docs/ directory of the project folder.
+Make sure pydoctor is installed with `which pydoctor`.

+Note that the privacy arguments are passed in `compile-docs.bash` rather than `pydoctor.cfg` because pydoctor cannot parse multiple privacy arguments from its configuration file

 ## How It Works

 - Dictionary holding the tagged point cloud of the vessel interior is used to create a Cloud object.
 Each point cloud representing a component type is stored as a separate dictionary entry.
 E.g.